laideybug/microarray-biclustering/README.md

 **N.B.** The project has not been tested on SDKs later than v2015.1.

+The ICASSP 2017 research paper relating to this work can be read here: https://bit.ly/36nMzRI

 ### Introduction ###

 Current machine learning algorithms are highly centralised, with a large number of processing agents, distributed across parallel processing resources, accessing a single, very large data object.
 This creates bottlenecks as a result of limited memory access rates.
 Distributed learning has the potential to resolve this problem by employing networks of co-operating agents each operating on subsets of the data, but as yet their suitability for realisation on parallel architectures such as multicore are unknown.
 This project presents the deployment of a distributed dictionary learning algorithm for microarray gene expression bi-clustering on a 16-core Epiphany multicore.